Wood types & materials

 • Fine, even grain

-• Darkens beautifully and develops golden tones
+• Darkens beautifully over time and develops golden tones

-Why I love cherry tree:
+Why I love cherry:

 Ideal for: